rmannibucau/cdi-light-config/README.md

 # Extensibility

-Some basic extensibility is supported through interface `com.github.rmannibucau.cdi.configuration.xml.NamespaceHandler`.
+Some basic extensibility is supported through interface `com.github.rmannibucau.cdi.configuration.xml.handlers.NamespaceHandler`.

-You'll basically use the children `com.github.rmannibucau.cdi.configuration.xml.handlers.BeanHandler` and `com.github.rmannibucau.cdi.configuration.xml.handlers.PropertyHandler`.
+You'll basically use the child `com.github.rmannibucau.cdi.configuration.xml.handlers.NamespaceHandlerSupport` since `NamespaceHandler` supports two kind of handling: attribute handling like properties and bean handling (shortcut to create a bean).
+`NamespaceHandlerSupport` just throw an exception if the handler is used for a part it shouldn't handle.

 The first one will be used to add beans from a tag (same level as bean ones) and the second add add attributes from inline tags (as property one).